jakifasty/flightsearch/README.md

 1.Flight Options in bars
 Buttons to: select inbound flight, select outbound flights
 props: flightCode, from, to, departureTime, arrivalTime, duration, price, airline We have started implementing duffel api to do flight searches.
 The code for searching available flight based on the user input is in [new-api-feat](https://gits-15.sys.kth.se/javierre/flightsearch/tree/new-api-feat) branch.
 In this branch the api code is kept in a file called flightSearches.
 A mock promise is resolved in [homepagePresenter.js](https://gits-15.sys.kth.se/javierre/flightsearch/blob/new-api-feat/src/reactjs/homepagePresenter.js) when the search button in homePage/summary is clicked.
-The results as of now is just printed in the console.
+The results is as of now only printed to the console.

 **DetailsView**
 Present chosen flight Details.
 From: Airline, AirPort, TimeStart , TimeLand, FlightDuration , Individual Price